Updated on 5 May 2021

 Reading time: 3 minutes

 Le Havre is unlike anywhere else in Normandy.
 Boasting modern architecture, relaxed seaside vibes and a buzzing social scene, this port city has been hosting a diverse summer season of events every year since it celebrated its 500th anniversary back in 2017, and has made quite a name for itself as a creative and artistic hub.
-This year’s A Summer in Le Havre features art installations, temporary exhibitions and other festivities from July until October 2020.
+This year’s A Summer in Le Havre features art installations, temporary exhibitions and other festivities from June to September.

 MODERN ART FOR A MODERN CITY